Pal8304/Url-Shortener/README.md

 5. Handle redirect ( like we are needing https or http before url to redirect )
 6. Find better hash function
 7. Implement Redis
+8. Figure out if need to caches, one for top and other for mapping short to CachedUrl